nickdimizas/citizen-portal-backend/README.md

 ### **Overview**

-The **Citizen Portal Backend** is the service layer of a web application that allows citizens to securely access municipal services, personal information, and service requests.
-It is designed to provide a scalable, reliable, and secure API that connects the frontend interface with the database.

-Key features include:

-- **User authentication and authorization** using JWT.
-- **Citizen profile management** for storing and updating user data.
-- **Service request handling** to allow citizens to submit and track requests.
+This is a backend for a citizen portal application.
+It provides user authentication, administration, and basic citizen services.
+The project uses:

-- **Notifications and communication** with the frontend.
+- **Node.js** and **Express** for the backend server

-The backend is built with **Node.js** and **Express.js** for handling API requests, **MongoDB** for flexible and scalable data storage, and **Docker** to simplify local development and deployment.
+- **MongoDB** for the database
+- **JWT** for authentication

+The application allows citizens to register, log in, and administrators to manage user data securely.

 ---

 ### **Prerequisites**

-- **Node.js**: v22.x or higher.
+- **Node.js**: Version 18+ recommended
-- **Docker**: Required if you want to run MongoDB in a container for local development.
+- **Docker**: Required to run the MongoDB container for local development
+- **npm**: Node.js package manager

 ---